Berend-Kalberg/Berend-Kalberg/README.md

 - Dialogflow

 ### 👨🏻‍💻 I'm working on
-- Building more projects for my portfolio
+- Machine learning in Javascript
-- Interning at an awesome company!
+- A mysterious new project
-- Hacktoberfest
+- Working as conversational automation developer

 ### 💡 Goals for 2020/2021
-- Completing my internship
+- Completing my internship ✔️
 - Build more projects for my portfolio
 - Become skilled in JavaScript, NodeJS and brush up on my knowledge of HTML and CSS